-The members of the Corporation are required to present audited financial statements for each financial year.
+The members of the Corporation, as charity trustees, are required to present audited financial statements for each financial year.

-Within the terms and conditions of the College's grant funding agreements and contracts with the ESFA and any other relevant funding bodies, the Corporation is required to prepare financial statements which give a true and fair view of the financial performance and position of the corporation for the relevant period.
-Corporations must also prepare a strategic report which includes an operating and financial review for the year.
-The bases for the preparation of the financial statements and strategic report are the Statement of Recommended Practice - Accounting for Further and Higher Education, ESFA's College Accounts Direction and the UK's Generally Accepted Accounting Practice.
+Within the terms and conditions of the College's grant funding agreements and contracts with the ESFA and any other relevant funding bodies, the corporation, through its Accounting Officer, is required to prepare financial statements and an operating and financial review for each financial year in accordance with the Statement of Recommended Practice - Accounting for Further and Higher Education, ESFA's College Accounts Direction and the UK's Generally Accepted Accounting Practice, and which give a true and fair view of the state of affairs of the corporation and its surplus of income over expenditure for that period.